prussiaa/prussiaa/README.md

 i have a partner named canada / matthew! (yumeship, nonsharing), and ferry has karl and ameferry g&b. (yumeship, selective sharing.) we adore any compliments about them, questions, etc!
 I'm happy to learn more about the relationships we have, so ask anything!

-i love doing rentries for people, you can ask for one and i'll likely make a base for you ! sign my atabook if you want to ask .. but it might be basic . sorry. other than that, I'm worse at decor at other websites, especially strawpage, for some reason .. :Sweat:
+i love doing rentry pages for people, you can ask for one and i'll likely make a base for you ! sign my atabook if you want to ask .. but it might be basic . sorry. other than that, I'm worse at decor at other websites, especially strawpage, for some reason .. :Sweat:

 pony town:

 c+h freely unless my brother [@ger-ita](https://github.com/ger-ita) is with me unless you ASK us both !!!!
-Or if my friends (linked in profile) are sitting with me !! i'm friendly to sit with, maybe you can be my friend too !!!
+Or if my friends (linked in profile) are sitting with me !! i'm friendly to sit with, but i can get pissy / irritated if someone is covering me when I rejoin from disconnecting, overall i'm friendly, and maybe you can be my friend too !!

 i don't block unless you hurt anyone in the sys , or I find anything bad out !! you should be good unless youre in the dni , or have a problematic unforgivable past ! if you don't ... my atabook is blank, sign it please !!
-I will reply asap
+I will reply asap. also read my links if you do plan to sign , unless it's complimenting a skin of mine!

-this is prone to change, read below for a potentially triggering dni list, and important information.
+this is prone to change, read below for a potentially triggering dni list, and important information! have a good day, tschüss!

-imporntant :
+important :

 ⚠⚠ DO NOT INTERACT IF YOU HAVE A HISTORY OF: ⚠⚠